Why is Counterfeit Detection a must?

 Counterfeit Detection protects brands from fraudulent content using logo recognition technology.
 Here are four reasons why e-commerce sites need some form of Counterfeit Detection in order to protect the legitimate brands that sell on their site from fraudulent sales.

-1. Costs for legitimate brands increase:
+1. Counterfeit sales mean costs for legitimate brands increase:

 As a result of counterfeit sales, a legitimate brand’s costs can mount.
 As consumers experience quality issues with counterfeit products, the legitimate brand’s customer service and warranty costs can increase.
 Marketing costs can also climb as fraudulent sellers bid up paid search advertising charges.
 This means that legitimate SEO investments can completely disintegrate.

 Counterfeiting also causes substantial damage to a legitimate brand’s reputation.
 If an e-commerce customer purchases a counterfeit product they assumed was legitimate, the inevitable difference in the quality of that product could cause the customer to negatively review it.
 That customer’s negative experience with fraudulent goods could blemish their view of the legitimate brand’s overall quality and could even discourage others from purchasing that brand’s products in the future.

 2. Counterfeiters are experts: